samesense/pathopredictor/docs/results_predict_clinvar.md

 ### Questions
 * Does training with a panel from above do better than MPC>=2 when testing on all of ClinVar?
 Yes, all panels are better.
 * Does leave one out clinvar do better than the panels?
 Yes, much better.
 * Does training with a panel from above do better than MPC>=2 when testing on all of denovo-db?
+Yes.
+* Does the prediction of ClinVar hold-one-out improve relative to MPC>2 when increasing the quality of ClinVar annotations?
+Yes, but only for the expert annotations.
 * Does training with a panel form above for single gene model do better than a glboal model for Clinvar?
 * Does training with a panel form above for single gene model do better than a glboal model for denovo-db?